Sexual offences and penalties

 According to reports, the child told investigators that during December 2019, after she exited the shower and was heading to the bedroom, the defendant entered the bedroom a few moments later and raped her.

 The defendant had made another attempt to sexually assault the child, but she was able to record a short video of him trying to pull off her pants.
-The matter was reported, the defendant was arrested and subsequently charged for the offence.
+The matter was reported and the defendant was arrested and subsequently charged for the offence.

 During March 2021, Ivor Laud was found guilty of raping a 10-year-old girl.
 It was reported that Laud and the victim are known to each other and lived in the same neighbourhood.